steemit/whitepaper/whitepaper.md

 ### Effectiveness Relative to Fees

 To compare the effectiveness of rate limiting to fees we must consider how the two systems react to intentional network flooding by an attacker.
-Under Bitcoin an attacker with $10,000 dollars could disrupt service for an entire day by filling every single block.
+Under Bitcoin, an attacker with $10,000 dollars could disrupt service for an entire day by filling every single block.
 The same attacker would be unable to disrupt service for even a single block under the dynamic fractional reserve rate limiting approach.

-If we go to a more extreme case and assume the attacker holds 1% of all coins then we presume an attacker with $60 million dollars.
+If we go to a more extreme case and assume the attacker holds 1% of all coins, then we presume an attacker with $60 million dollars.
 Such an attacker could deny the Bitcoin blockchain service for 16 years unless the miners increased fees or capacity.
 Even if fees were raised to $15 per transaction, the attacker could still keep the network flooded for 16 days.

-Under the rate limiting approach, someone who holds 1% of all coins with an intent to flood the network would achieve their goal for less than 30 seconds.
+Under the rate limiting approach, someone who holds 1% of all coins with the intent to flood the network would achieve their goal for less than 30 seconds.

 ### Renting vs. Buying vs. Time Sharing

 When someone owns a house they expect the right to use the house for free.
-If a group of people buy a house together then each can expect the right to use the house proportional to their percentage ownership in the house.
-A fee based blockchain is like renting the house from its owners, whereas rate limiting is like a timeshare among owners.
+If a group of people buys a house together, then each can expect the right to use the house proportional to their percentage ownership in the house.
+A fee-based blockchain is like renting the house from its owners, whereas rate limiting is like a timeshare among owners.

 If a house is owned by multiple people then those individuals must decide how they wish to timeshare the house.
 Someone who owns 50% of the house but only uses it one weekend per year might expect to be paid by the individuals who take their unused time.
-This is the mindset of a fee based system.
+This is the mindset of a fee-based system.

 On the other hand, someone who owns 50% of the house is speculating that demand for the house will increase in the future and they will be able to sell their stake for more.
 Any owner who owns more of a house than they use becomes a real estate speculator.
-With this mindset rather than collecting rent, they collect appreciation.
+With this mindset, rather than collecting rent, they collect appreciation.

 The value of a share is derived from how much time it can potentially grant its owner.
-Owning 1% of a house and getting it 1 weekend per year is the lowest value of a share.
-However, if half of the shareholders never use their weekend, then the value per timeshare rises to 2 weekends per year.
-If those inactive users instead opt to rent their unused time, then it falls back to 1 weekend per year.
-If those unused timeshares were sold to people who would use them then the value of a timeshare would fall by 50%.
-Unless the rent collected is greater than the fall in share value the timeshare owners are making an economic miscalculation.
+Owning 1% of a house and getting it one weekend per year is the lowest value of a share.
+However, if half of the shareholders never use their weekend, then the value per timeshare rises to two weekends per year.
+If those inactive users instead opt to rent their unused time, then it falls back to one weekend per year.
+If those unused timeshares were sold to people who would use them, then the value of a timeshare would fall by 50%.
+Unless the rent collected is greater than the fall in share value, the timeshare owners are making an economic miscalculation.

-Using this rationale we can assume that a system based on fees will either be more expensive for its users or be less profitable for its collective owners.
+Using this rationale we can assume that a system based on fees will be either more expensive for its users or less profitable for its collective owners.
 An individual small owner may profit by renting out his small time slice, but only at the expense of all other timeshare owners.
-In effect, the cost of the falling timeshare value is shared among all owners whereas the profits are centralized in the single owner who decided to rent his share.
+In effect, the cost of the falling timeshare value is shared among all owners, while the profits are centralized in the single owner who decided to rent his share.

-We can conclude from this that a blockchain is best served by not using usage fees at all.
-If a usage fee were to be charged as an alternative to rate limiting, then it should be the equivalent of buying enough timeshares and committing to hold them long enough to gain the right use it once.
+We can conclude from this that a blockchain is best served by not applying usage fees at all.
+If a usage fee were to be charged as an alternative to rate limiting, then it should be the equivalent of buying enough timeshares and committing to hold them long enough to gain the right to use it once.

-Stated another way, a transaction fee should be equal to the minimum account balance necessary to transact once per week and it should be refunded at the end of the week.
-Assume the minimum account balance is $1 and allows someone to transact once per week.
-If someone with a $1 balance that wishes to perform 5 transactions at once they will have to increase their balance to $5 for a week either before or after their transactions.
+Stated another way, a transaction fee should be equal to the minimum account balance necessary to make one transaction per week and it should be refunded at the end of the week.
+Assume the minimum account balance is $1 and allows someone to make one transaction per week.
+If someone with a $1 balance wishes to perform five transactions at once, they will have to increase their balance to $5 for a week either before or after their transactions.

 In theory a market could form where users can borrow the stake required.
 In practice it is more efficient for users to simply buy and sell the timeshares necessary to meet their desired usage rate.
 In other words, the cost of negotiating micro-loans is greater than the cost of maintaining a balance suitable for your maximum weekly usage.